 What makes a compulsion a problematic behavior is how it functions.
 If it reduces the anxiety or distress, it’s probably a compulsion.
 Reducing ritualizing is just as important as the exposure part of therapy.

-The goal of therapy is to help clients learn to sit with distress without relying on compulsions to escape discomfort.
+The goal of therapy is to help clients with germaphobia learn to sit with distress without relying on compulsions to escape discomfort.
 The pattern that keeps people stuck is having an intrusive thought, feeling distress, and doing a behavior to escape.
 The problem is that the behaviors are never enough.
 The relief they provide is temporary, and they have to be repeated or expanded or intensified to work to relieve anxiety.
 Giving up compulsions is the way to get out of these never ending loops.